What is GIS?¶

 In addition to this tabular data, however, a GIS data set will also include geographic information about each row in the data set – for example the borders of each country.

-In fact, the fact that vector data can be thought of as a tabular data set + geographic data for each row means that and Python we can represent it as a regular pandas DataFrame with an extra column that stores the geographic information for each row.
-This allows us to do all the things were used to with pandas (subsetting based on column values, merging, sampling, etc.), plus take advantage of all of the spatial relationships implied by this geographic data!
+In fact, because vector data can be thought of as a tabular data set + geographic data for each row means that and Python we can represent it as a regular pandas DataFrame with an extra column that stores the geographic information for each row.
+This allows us to do all the things were used to doing with pandas (subsetting based on column values, merging, sampling, etc.), plus do manipulations based on the spatial relationships implied by this geographic data!

 To illustrate, here’s a simple vector dataset of all the countries in the world.
 Initially, you can see it basically just looks like a regular pandas DataFrame, except that it has a

 import geopandas as gpd import numpy as np # Load GIS data # (this is a dataset that of countries that # comes packaged with geopandas) world = gpd.read_file(gpd.datasets.get_path('naturalearth_lowres')) # Inspect. world.sample(5)